Entropy-Foundation/supra-dev-hub/Knowledge base/SDK_Errors.md

 ```
 "moduleResolution": "node",
 ```
-It will still have a warning, but The build will be working.
+It will still have a warning, but the build will be working.

 Below is the warning you will get:
 ```